 It’s critical that internal auditors and audit teams develop the skills necessary to work with and understand audit analytics.
 And while the terms can be scary, there is one major step you can take today in order to become more fluent in data analytics: learn Excel.

 Excel is a basic data analytics tool, but you’d be surprised how many organizations use the software to perform their audit analytics.
 Becoming more familiar with formulas, pivot tables, and even some entry-level programming will tremendously improve your data analytics skills and prep you for more advanced softwares within the data analytics space.
-If you work in internal audit or simply want to improve your data analysis skills, check out Surgent’s Excel course, which will provide an in-depth introduction into how the software works.
+If you work in internal audit or simply want to improve your data analysis skills (becoming more marketable to hiring manager), check out Surgent Data Packages Certification or Surgent’s Excel courses, which provide both in-depth introduction and master options for your desired level of expertise.